theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper-dashboard/README.md

 # What is this?

-A web frontend to allow you to use the `twitter-fire-scraper` package via the web.
+A web frontend to allow you to use the `twitter-fire-scraper-webapi` package.

 # Developers